dictionaria/iquito/raw/intro.md

 <ol>
 <li style="list-style-type: lower-roman">
-three graphemes associated with palatalization, &lt;ki(a), ni(a), si(V)&gt;,
+three graphemes associated with palatalization, &lt;ki(a, aa), ni(V, Vː), si(V, Vː)&gt;,
 representing the phonemes /kʲ, ɲ, ʃ/ respectively; and
 </li>

 <li style="list-style-type: lower-roman">
-the grapheme associated with labialization, &lt;kw&gt;, representing the phoneme /kʷ/.
+the grapheme associated with labialization, &lt;kw(a, aa)&gt;, representing the phoneme /kʷ/.
 </li>
 </ol>

 Beginning with the latter, the phoneme /kʷ/ has a restricted distribution, appearing only before /a, aː/.
 Despite this restricted distribution, there is no evidence suggesting that it should be analyzed synchronically as an underlying stop-glide sequence; or as the result of glide formation (e.g., from an underlying /kua/ sequence); or as the result of rounding harmony.<a href="#ref7" id="7" data-toggle="tooltip" title="Although some speakers do variably realize underlying /uka/ sequences as [uka]&sim;[ukʷa], this is an unrelated phenomenon."><sup>7</sup></a> (Significantly, a labialized voiceless velar stop reconstructs to Proto-Zaparoan; see Michael et al., in prep.)

-Turning now to the graphemes associated with palatalization, we begin by observing that there does exist a productive glide-formation process in Iquito, by which the high vowels /i, ɨ, u/ glide to /j/ (&lt;y&gt;) to avoid vowel hiatus, i.e., /CiV/ &rarr; /CʲV/.
+Turning now to the graphemes associated with palatalization, we begin by observing that there does exist a productive glide-formation process in Iquito, by which the high vowels /i, ɨ/ glide to /j/ (&lt;y&gt;) to avoid vowel hiatus, i.e., /Ci(a, aː)/ &rarr; /Cʲ(a,aː)/.
 The productivity of this process is evident in cases where these vowels appear in root-final position and are followed by vowel-initial suffixes, as in (2).

 <table class="unstyled">
 <tbody>